Which plans include this feature?

 There are two ways to open the cart in the sidebar: clicking the cart icon in Dash’s header or selecting the ‘View Cart’ button when you’ve added an item or product.

-Once you’ve opened the cart, you are able to review your booking and proceed with checkout via the proceed button in the bottom right.
+Once you’ve opened the cart, you can review your booking and proceed with checkout via the proceed button in the bottom right.